 - Use micro-injections or fanning technique depending on treatment site.

-Benefits of PRP Injections for Clinics
+Benefits of PRP Injections

 1. Safe and Autologous Treatment